DHTMLX/docs-todolist/docs/guides/integration_with_vue.md

 cd my-vue-todo-app
 ~~~

-Install dependencies and start the dev server.
-For this, use a package manager:
+Install dependencies and start the dev server with a package manager.

-- if you use [**yarn**](https://yarnpkg.com/), run the following commands:
+Run the following commands with [**yarn**](https://yarnpkg.com/):

 ~~~json
 yarn
 yarn start
 ~~~

-- if you use [**npm**](https://www.npmjs.com/), run the following commands:
+Run the following commands with [**npm**](https://www.npmjs.com/):

 ~~~json
 npm install
 npm run dev
 ~~~

-The app should run on a localhost (for instance `http://localhost:3000`).
+The app runs on a localhost address (for example, `http://localhost:3000`).

-## Creating To Do List
+## Create the To Do List

-Now you should get the DHTMLX To Do List source code.
-First of all, stop the app and proceed with installing the To Do List package.
+Get the DHTMLX To Do List source code.
+Stop the app and proceed with installing the To Do List package.

 ### Step 1.
-Package installation
+Install the package

-Download the [**trial To Do List package**](/how_to_start/#installing-to-do-list-via-npm-or-yarn) and follow steps mentioned in the README file.
-Note that trial To Do List is available 30 days only.
+Download the [**trial To Do List package**](/how_to_start/#installing-to-do-list-via-npm-or-yarn) and follow the steps in the README file.
+The trial version is available for 30 days only.

 ### Step 2.
-Component creation
+Create the component

-Now you need to create a Vue component, to add To Do List with Toolbar into the application.
-Create a new file in the ***src/components/*** directory and name it ***ToDo.vue***.
+Create a Vue component to add the To Do List with the Toolbar into the application.
+In the *src/components/* directory, add a new file named *ToDo.vue*.

 #### Import source files

-Open the ***ToDo.vue*** file and import To Do List source files.
-Note that:
+Open *ToDo.vue* and import the To Do List source files.
+Choose one of two import paths:

-- if you use PRO version and install the To Do List package from a local folder, the import paths look like this:
+- PRO version installed from a local folder — import from `dhx-todolist-package`
+- trial version — import from `@dhx/trial-todolist`

+The example below imports from the PRO package:

 ~~~html title="ToDo.vue"
 <script>